mchajdecki/osTicket-Post-Installation-Configuration/README.md

 - Windows 10</b> (21H2)

-<h1>In This tutorial we will be creating the following resources in Microsoft Azure and proceed to Install OS Ticket Inside the Virtual Machine.</h1>
+<h1>This tutorial is a follow up to the previous <a href="https://github.com/mchajdecki/osticket-prerequisites-and-installation">Prerequisites and Installation of the osTicket.
+The resources used in this section will be the virtual machine created and osTicket installed previously.</h1>

 - Resource Group
 - Windows Virtual Machine